Alphabetic Table of Runs

 kayaks 200 - 1000 cfs dam release as measured by Igo gauge (IGO)

-Clear Creek above Whiskeytown Reservoir Clear Creek Campground to Trinity Mountain Road class IV, with 5 class V-VI rapids 16 miles,
+Clear Creek above Whiskeytown reservoir Clear Creek Campground to Trinity Mountain Road class IV, with 5 class V-VI rapids 16 miles,

 1 day